Sampson gets first win as starter as Rangers top Royals 5-1

 Texas took a 1-0 lead in the third on three opposite-field singles and added two runs in the fifth, the second on an opposite-field single by Nomar Mazara.

 Sampson escaped a jam in the fifth in which the Royals used bunt singles by Terrance Gore and Billy Hamilton to load the bases with none out.
-He retired Whit Merrifield on a liner, Adalberto Mondesi on a swinging third strike and Alex Gordon on a called third strike.
+He retired Whit Merrifield on a liner to third base, Adalberto Mondesi on a swinging third strike on an off-speed pitch and Alex Gordon on a called third strike on another off-speed delivery.

+“A lot of times a young pitcher will get in that situation and want to try to power his way through it,” Royals manager Ned Yost said.
+“He did just the opposite.
+He totally abandoned his fastball and went soft.”

 Jorge Soler hit his career-high 15th home run in the sixth inning for Kansas City’s run.